 Hofesh Shechter Sasha Waltz

-With an updated introduction by Deborah Jowitt and further reading and references included throughout, this text is an invaluable resource for students and critics of dance and all those interested in the ever-changing world of contemporary choreography.
+With an updated introduction by Deborah Jowitt and further reading and references throughout, this text is an invaluable resource for all students and critics of dance and all those interested in the everchanging world and variety of contemporary choreography.

 Table of Contents

 Lorna Sanders has lectured within higher education in the UK and Europe.
-She edited the second edition of Fifty Contemporary Choreographers and leads the Diploma in Dance Teaching and Learning at Trinity Laban Conservatoire of Music and Dance.
+She edited the second edition of Fifty Contemporary Choreographers and leads the Diploma in Dance Teaching and Learning at Trinity Laban Conservatoire of Music and Dance, London.